 Travels from California, USA

-George Lopez's speaking fee falls within range: $75,000 and above
+George Lopez's speaking fee falls

 A pioneer and trailblazer for Latinos in comedy and television, George Lopez has become a pop culture icon.
 The politically active entertainer has won millions of dedicated fans through his television sitcoms, talk show, and stand-up comedy.